ollirogers/Oliver-Rogers/README.md

 This program has been tested and works in Python version 3.8.
 Using Anaconda ensure that the graphics backend is Tkinter.

 ## Usage
 When all files in a directory.
-Run the file will open a GUI named Agent Based Modelling.
+Run the file ABM.py and it will open a GUI named Agent Based Modelling.

 ![ABM_GUI](https://user-images.githubusercontent.com/80906276/114885821-f43fad80-9dfe-11eb-9d28-7cce08a81201.JPG)